Helping with this project

 There are several tricks to scanning certificates.
 The very thin lines in vignettes confuse auto exposure.
 You will get better scans by turning auto exposure off.
 I have a number of tips in a special section of this website dedicated to scanning certificates.

-How much is 30MB (mgabytes)?
-That would about to roughly 8 or 9 stock certificates or 6 or 7 bonds scanned at 300 dpi and saved at 75% quality.
+How much is 40MB (megabytes)?
+That would be the rough equivalent of sending 8 or 9 stock certificates or 6 or 7 bonds scanned at 300 dpi and saved medium high quality.
 The higher the quality and the higher the dpi, the fewer certificates to attach to one email.
 Just send more emails.
-No need to send one scan by email unless it's easier for you.
+No need to send scans one at a time unless it's easier for you.

 How can you know if a photograph might be usable for display?
-Look at the exposure and colors between different parts of your certificste image.
+Look at the exposure and colors between different parts of your certificate image.
 Compare opposite corners of your photo (i.e. compare bottom left to upper right and bottom right to upper left).
-If color, focus, and exposure is nearly equal, the photograph is probably sufficient for display.
-Nine out of ten times, unequal color and exposure are deal-killers.
+If color, focus, and exposure is nearly equal, your photograph might be sufficient for display.
+Nine out of ten photographs have unequal color and exposure.

-• photograph certificates against uniform-colored surfaces (light gray posterboard is good)
+- photograph certificates against uniform surfaces such as light gray posterboard

-• if your certificate is too curled, flatten with weights (flat items like coins and rulers work best)
+- if your certificate is curled, flatten with weights (rulers and coins work well)

 Photocopied images of certificates